How Can We Help?

 The analytical approach employed on this website takes for primary source material the following:

-Some of the posts appearing on this site have perhaps a hundred prime source references to support them, but the SEO facility used on the site baulks at this.
-Where possible, sources having on-line access form the majority of analyses conducted and published on this site.
-In some cases, however, for example, a few of the trade directories, no on-line access exists.
+Some of the posts appearing on this site have perhaps a hundred primary source references to support them, but the SEO facility used on the site baulks at this.
+Where possible, sources having online access form the majority of analyses conducted and published on this site.
+In some cases, however, for example, a few of the trade directories, no online access exists.

 Sources & methods (1): Bio-Digs

-• Identify an individual of interest found in a census listing in order to start a Bio-Dig file.
+- Identify an individual of interest found in a census listing to start a Bio-Dig file.

-• Based on recorded age and place of origin search for individual’s baptism, marriage(s), burial records.
+- Based on recorded age and place of origin, search for the individual’s baptism, marriage(s), and burial records.

-• Distill findings into file format and add to spreadsheet for aggregated Bio-Dig file analysis.
+- Distil findings into a file format and add to a spreadsheet for aggregated Bio-Dig file analysis.

 For references and engagement, please get in touch.
 Main primary sources: here and here (subscriptions needed).